S. M. Subbaiah Naidu: Career life

 He is fondly known as "Sangeethayya" in the south Indian film industries.
 He somehow had never changed his trend of composing much from the beginning days.
 He is well versed in the Indian music but never showed interest in Western tunes and music.

 SMS worked jointly with other composers on a few movies in the early 1940s.
 He then composed music for the first movie in which MGR played the hero Rajakumaari in 1947.
 All through the 1950s, SMS continued to compose memorable songs in the movies that came his way.
 Films such as Ezhai Padum Padu (1950), Kanchana (1952) and Malaikkallan (1954) helped him to consolidate his place among the front-ranking composers of the decade.
 There were also Thirumanam, Maragadham, Nadodi Mannan and the magnificent classic Konjum Salangai.

 While he was composing music for Rajakumaari at Central Studious, SMS made the acquaintance of the hero MGR.
 This laid the basis for a lifelong friendship between the two, which was further strengthened during the making of Marma Yogi and Malaikkallan.
 When MGR turned producer and director with Nadodi Mannan, he invited SMS to compose the songs, along with N.S.
 Balakrishnan who had composed 2 songs.
 Later, when the fortunes of SMS were on the decline in the 1960s, MGR secured for his friend a few opportunities such as Thaayin Madiyil, Aasai Mugam and Thalaivan.

 As the 1960s progressed, SMS engaged in a few projects towards the end of the 1960s such as Naam Moovar, Raja Veetu Pillai, Uyir Mel Aasai, Sabash Thambi, Panakkara Pillai, Naalum Therindhavan, Chakkaram and Mannippu.

 In the 1970s, opportunities were few and far between Snegithi, Vairakiyam, Therottam and Thanga Gopuram.

-His contribution is invaluable.
-Not only he is a composer, but also very good conductor, orchestrator, and what not.
+Besides being a composer, he was also a good conductor, and orchestrator.
 He is considered as O. P. Nayyar of South India.
 His tunes were very catchy and his songs instant hits.
 He has made J. P. Chandrababu a great singer in the song Kunguma Poove Konjum Puraave.
 He would leave no stone unturned to bring the best of his singers.
 Till date, the best of S. Janaki is Singaara Velane Deva which was composed by him.
 He innovated the concept of voice with Nadaswaram.

 He worked with singers like C. S. Jayaraman, T. M. Soundararajan, Ghantalasa, A. M. Rajah, Thiruchi Loganathan, Seerkazhi Govindarajan, V. N. Sundharam, T. A. Mothi, P. B. Sreenivas, S. C. Krishnan, A. L. Raghavan, M. L. Vasanthakumari, P. A. Periyanayaki, P. Leela, Jikki, P. Susheela, T. V. Rathnam, K. V. Janaki, A. P. Komala, K. Jamuna Rani, Radha Jayalakshmi, Soolamangalam Rajalakshmi, S. Janaki and L. R. Eswari.

 The singing actors P. U. Chinnappa, C. Honnappa Bhagavathar, N. C. Vasanthakokilam, U. R. Jeevarathinam, T. R. Rajakumari, K. R. Ramasamy, V. Nagayya, N. S. Krishnan, T. A. Madhuram, P. Bhanumathi, S. Varalakshmi and J. P. Chandrababu also sang memorable songs under his compositions.